 - Improved sexual function

 - Reduced spasticity and more

-When Marion got an SCI, she realized that the rehabilitation in her native Glasgow in Scotland was simply preparing her for life bound to a wheelchair.
-She had an eye-opening experience during her time at the Global Stem Cells facility in Bangkok and was very happy with her treatment.
+When Marion was diagnosed with an SCI, she realised that the Rehabilitation program back home in Glasgow, Scotland, was simply preparing her for adjusting to a lifestyle on the wheelchair.
+However, when she came to Bangkok for the Stem Cell Treatment, she had an eye-opening experience and was very happy with this treatment.

-Former stem cell patient and Unique Access representative Gabi sits with us about his experiences.
-He discuss the successful application of stem cells that have helped many people with a number of serious diseases.
+Former stem cell patient and Unique Access representative Gabi shares his treatment experience with us.
+He discusses the successful application of stem cells that has helped many people with a number of serious diseases.